jasmeetsingh24/The_Sparks_Foundation/README.md

 To Run This Project Follow Below Steps:

 1. Install all the required setup.
-2. Import tha databse file i.e 'bank' which is present under 'sql', into the MyPhp Admin.
+2. Import tha database file i.e 'bank' which is present under 'sql', into the MyPhp Admin.
 3. Open chrome or anyother browser and run the index.php file.

 Database contains two Tables- Users Table & Transaction Table